scrabbletank/farhome-rules/rulesdoc.md

 #### Flexible Mind
 *Requires 1 Willpower*

-You may prepare an additional spell.
+You may prepare 3 additional spells.
 During a short rest you may study your spellbook, changing a number of prepared spells equal to your Willpower score.

 #### Forager
 *Requires proficiency in survival*